BartoszKlonowski/browsing-stats/README.md

 ## Contributing ##

-If you would like to contribute to the *How Long I've Been Here* project, you are more than welcome!
+If you would like to contribute to the *Browsing Stats* project, you are more than welcome!
 <br/>Any contribution is to make the project better and to improve the user's experience.
 <br/>So if you'd like to contribute, you can do this in one of the following ways: